System Intelligence

 Context Exhaustion

-As the agent continuously feeds observations back into its context window, it runs out of memory (tokens), causing it to crash or drop critical initial instructions.
+The agent feeds observations back into its context window until it runs out of tokens.
+It crashes or drops initial instructions.

 Tool Hallucination

-The model may invent parameters for a tool that don't exist, or assume a tool successfully executed a task when the API actually returned a 404 error.
+The model invents non-existent parameters for a tool or assumes an action succeeded when the API returned an error.

 Safety & Oversight